AD-SDL/rpl-summer-2023/README.md

 * Github with Alex Brace ([link](https://anl.app.box.com/file/981389888412))
 * VR with Rory (tbd)

+## Python resources -- all over the web, here is a start:
+* The Python Tutorial is a good general introduction and reference [https://docs.python.org/3/tutorial/]
+* Python for Programmers gives a broad perspective that might be interesting [https://python-3-patterns-idioms-test.readthedocs.io/en/latest/PythonForProgrammers.html]
+* A list of additional resources can be found here at [https://wiki.python.org/moin/BeginnersGuide/Programmers]

 ## Github

 We recommend these tutorials if you are new to git: